findesgh/podman/CONTRIBUTING.md

      cp               Copy files/folders between a container and the local filesystem
 ```

-Well, you can now create your own branch, apply changes on it, and then submitting your pull request.
+Well, you can now create your own branch, apply changes on it, and then submit your pull request.

 For further reading about branching [you can read this document](https://herve.beraud.io/containers/linux/podman/isolate/environment/2019/02/06/how-to-hack-on-podman.html).